Bandon, County Cork: History

 In September 1588, at the start of the Plantation of Munster, Phane Beecher of London acquired, as Undertaker, the seignory of Castlemahon.
 It was in this seignory that the town of Bandon was formed in 1604 by Phane Beecher's son and heir Henry Beecher, together with other English settlers John Shipward, William Newce and John Archdeacon.
 The original settlers in Beecher's seignory came from various locations in England.
 Originally the town proper was inhabited solely by Protestants, as a by-law had been passed stating "That no Roman Catholic be permitted to reside in the town".
 A protective wall extended for about a mile around the town.
 Written on the gates of Bandon at this time was a warning "Entrance to Jew, Turk or Atheist; any man except a Papist".
 A response was scrawled under the sign noting: "The man who wrote this wrote it well, for the same thing is writ on the gates of hell."

 Buildings sprang up on both sides of the river and over time a series of bridges linked both settlements.
 Like other towns in Cork, it benefitted greatly from the patronage of Richard Boyle, 1st Earl of Cork, although he was not, as he liked to claim, its "founder".
 Christ Church, Kilbrogan, is the oldest church in Bandon, and also the oldest purpose-built post-Reformation Protestant church in Ireland.
 In 1689 it was the scene of a clash between Jacobite and Williamite forces during the War of the Two Kings.
 After an uprising by Protestant inhabitants who expelled the Irish Army garrison, a larger force under Justin McCarthy, Viscount Mountcashel arrived and retook the town.

+Following the formal expansion of the Orange Order across Ireland in the late 1790s, the local Protestant population rapidly integrated into the fraternity.
+By 1834, the town hosted seven distinct Orange lodges, outnumbering the total found in Cork City at the time.
+Over the course of the 19th century, Bandon functioned as a stronghold for the Orange Order in Cork.

 Sir John Moore, who was later leader of the British Army and was killed at the Battle of Corunna in Spain in 1809, was governor of the town in 1798.

 In the 19th century, the town grew as a leading industrial centre which included brewing, tanning, distilling, corn and cotton milling.
 The now closed Allman's Distillery produced at one point over 600,000 gallons of whiskey annually.
 The Industrial Revolution in the 1800s and the advent of the railways had a profound effect on the socioeconomic and cultural ecosystem of the area.
 Local weaving operations could not compete with mass-produced cheap imports.
 St Peter's Church was built in 1847, and Bandon Town Hall was completed in 1862.